Mazzo di Valtellina: The Altar of the Virgin Mary

 The altar of Saint Stephen's church was commissioned by the Confraternity of Rosary and carved in 1609.
 The statue of the Virgin in the central recess probably dates to the previous century.
 The Virgin had a rich outfit with precious dresses and jewellery.
 Nothing has remained of it except for the 18th-century brocade cloak.
 On the sides, we can find the statues of the Saints Carlo Borromeo (on the right) and Nicola (on the left).
 All around them, 15 pictures represent the Mystery of Rosary.
 On the left, we find the joyful rosary mysteries, to the right the glorious mysteries and above the recess, there are the sorrowful mysteries.
 An elegant fence made by Giovanni Battista Scalvino in 1614 surrounds the altar.

 Church of San Matteo (Saint Matthew)

 The construction of the baroque church started in 1667.
 On the external façade, we can see a fresco from Giambattista Muttoni, while inside paintings from Francesco Piatti represent four episodes of the Old and New Testament.

 Most of the furniture was lost following the profanation of 1945 and the resulting abandonment.
 The church was renovated and sanctified in the early 2000s.

-The little stone mountain hut visible a few metres above the church is in reality an older church: the semi-circular apse on the back has maintained its structure and on the façade we can still admire a beautiful fresco from the artist Valorsa.
+The little stone mountain hut visible a few metres above the church is in reality an older church: the semi-circular apse on the back has maintained its structure and on the façade there is a fresco from the artist Valorsa.